learn-co-curriculum/instant-datascience/README.md

 * Data visualization: using plots to display data
 * Functions: defining and running specific procedures in code

-The above set of topics will be covered with lessons and labs on each.
-Then, we will break down the content step by step.
-This lesson, however, is about instant data science.
-So explore that in these first topics.
+This lesson, will offer a brief glimpse into each of these topics.
+In the rest of the course, we will provide lessons and labs on each of these topics to break down the material step by step.

 ### Song Analysis